 The second annual Little Rose Beer Festival starts this Friday 28th April and continues right the way thro until Bank Holiday Monday 1st May.
 It features 15 different real ales and 5 different real ciders.
 All the real ales and ciders are different again to last year’s beer festival.
 The festival starts at noon on all 4 days.
 Find out what else is planned as part of the beer festival, including live music, by clicking on Read More…

-The monthly Little Rose Pub Quiz will take place this Friday 3rd March from 8pm.
+The next monthly Little Rose Pub Quiz will take place on Bank Holiday Monday 1st May as part of the pub’s Beer Festival.
+Usually the quiz takes place on the last Friday of every month.
 Teams of any number up to a maximum of six can take part, entry is £10 per team with all the entry fees given out as cash prizes.
 First Question asked at 8pm.
 Just turn up on the night or book in advance.
-The quiz takes place on the first Friday of every month.
+We can also make up teams from whoever turns up on the night.
+The quiz now takes place on the last Friday of every month so the next quiz will be on Friday 26th May.
 It’s great fun with a good number of all local teams taking part.
 There’s 6 rounds covering many topics including a picture round.
 The quiz finishes around 10pm with a break halfway through.

 Haslingfield Little Theatre are planning an informal evening of Poetry Reading on Friday 28 April at 7.30 pm in Haslingfield Village Hall.
 Tables will be laid in café style, nibbles will be provided and please bring your own drinks.
 There will be a small charge of £1 at the door to cover the cost of hiring the Hall.
 Everyone is invited to join us to listen to readings of a varied section of poetry.